COVID-19 Vaccine Requirement

 To safeguard the campus community, and in response to the FDA's full approval of the Pfizer-BioNTech vaccine, the University of Cincinnati is requiring faculty, staff and students to be vaccinated against COVID-19.

 Faculty, staff, and students may apply for an exemption from the Covid-19 vaccine requirement by completing the appropriate exemption form below.
-Exemptions must be submitted by November 1, 2021.

 Individuals seeking a medical exemption must include a note from their medical provider.
 Those seeking exemptions due to religious beliefs or sincerely held reasons of conscience must include a notarized verification of their personal statement.